Help Me Choose

 Driving Experience

-There's a very serious powertrain in play here, as the 576bhp output suggests.
-That's 255bhp above the standard EV6 AWD model that shares its 77.4kWh battery with this GT - but not its 314 mile range: unfortunately, that drops down to just 263 miles here.
+There's a very serious powertrain in play here, as the 577bhp output suggests.
+That's 256bhp above the standard EV6 AWD model that shares its 77.4kWh battery with this GT - but not that battery's so-called 'internal output', defined as the amount of power it can supply to the motors at peak demand; that has almost doubled over an ordinary EV6.
+Unfortunately though, there's a price to pay for this in terms of driving range, which falls to 263 miles here - a full 51 miles less than you'd get from an ordinary AWD version of this Kia.
 Still, there are plenty of compensations from the heavier hardware responsible.
-Two permanent-magnet synchronous motors feature, the main one at the back producing 360bhp thanks to a dual-stage inverter using silicon-carbide semi-conductors.
-This drives an electronically-controlled limited-slip differential able to shift torque across the axle.
+Two permanent-magnet synchronous motors feature, the main one at the back producing 362bhp thanks to a dual-stage inverter using silicon-carbide semi-conductors.
+This drives an electronically-controlled limited-slip differential able to shift torque across the back axle - up to 100% of motor power to either rear wheel.
 A further smaller motor up-front adds up to 215bhp but gets de-coupled under gentle throttle use to aid efficiency.
-There are three drive modes - 'Eco' (where power is limited to 288bhp), 'Normal' (where it raises to 460bhp) and full-fat 'GT'.
-Engage the latter and 62mph is 3.5s away (0.4s off the class benchmark, the Tesla Model 3 Performance) en route to a very un-EV-like top speed of 161mph.
-Adaptive dampers have been added, one of the parameters you can tailor via a 'My Mode' option on the centre screen.
-The damping setup's 9% softer at the front and 11% stiffer at the rear than standard EV6.
+Kia's also developed a new variable-ratio steering rack and a new front axle specifically for this GT.
+Plus the ride height's been lowered by 5mm and rear anti-roll bar stiffness has been increased by 15%.
+For ordinary driving, you get the usual three EV6 drive modes - 'Eco' (where power is limited to 288bhp), 'Normal' (where it raises to 460bhp), then 'Sport'.
+But with this top model, there's an extra setting for when the road opens up - a full-fat 'GT' mode.
+Engage that and 62mph is just 3.5s away (though you might hope for better given that a Tesla Model Y Performance achieves the same figure with 94bhp less and a Polestar 2 Dual-Motor AWD Performance Pack is only half a second slower with 160bhp less).
+This Kia's prodigious 2,125kg kerb weight no doubt plays a part in that and it's that weight that inevitably stops this Kia from feeling truly agile on the twisty stuff - in the way its Stinger predecessor managed so often to do.
+The fairly uncommunicative steering rack doesn't help here either.
+As you'd expect with an EV, the forward thrust drops off a little after 60mph, but this GT still continues on to a very un-EV-like top speed of 161mph.
+To scrub off all that speed, there's a very powerful set of green-calipered brakes aided by a brake regeneration system you can control via the steering wheel paddles.
+As you might hope, adaptive dampers have been added to this GT's spec, one of the parameters you can tailor via a 'My Mode' option on the centre screen.
+The damping set-up's 9% softer at the front and 11% stiffer at the rear than standard EV6.
 Big 380/360mm front/rear brake discs deliver prodigious stopping power.
-And traction is assured not only by the AWD system but also by a grippy set of Michelin Pilot Sport 4S tyres.
+And traction is assured not only by the AWD system but also by a grippy set of Michelin Pilot Sport 4S tyres wrapped around the big 21-inch wheels.
 For the times when you don't want traction, there's even the option of a selectable 'Drift mode' for tyre-smoking circuit slides.

 Design and Build